Early Warning (State Edition)

 Student Display Options

 When a staff member wants to keep a closer eye on specific students, they can choose to watch these student scores by marking the checkbox next to their name in the Watchlist column.
-Once marked, the staff member can simply click the Watchlist icon under the My Students option to quickly see these student's Early Warning data.
+Once marked, the staff member can simply click the Watchlist icon Screenshot of the watchlist icon under the my students field. under the My Students option to quickly see these student's Early Warning data.

 You can add all listed students to your Watchlist by click the Watchlist All button.
 Selecting the Category Impact button changes the score view to show the High, Medium, or ow value in the list along with a numeric representation of how a focused intervention in a certain category could change the GRAD Score.